vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

   * we can store KV pairs for each created network and then everything else will be in the NSX control plane

 ## Unclear / need discussion:

-### Security policy does not work with current containerVMs
-  * currently if I create VCH with 'logical-switch' as bridge network, and then create containerVMs.
-Even if put them in different security groups, they can still ping each other.
-Need to investigate this.
-Is this related to IP management?
-Need to understand more on how NSX policy group works.
-  * I tried using 'ifconfig eth0 192.168.10.90 netmask 255.255.255.0 up' to change the containerVMs' IP, but security policy still does not work. (the containerVMs in different security groups can still poing each other)

 ### Details of integrating with current Port Layer API
   * does the current Port Layer API map perfectly to our goals in using NSX ?